EthanRule/Geoscoping/README.md

 # Natural Disaster Tracker
 Worldwide natural disaster tracker.
-Allows people to view the current state of the world as a whole.
+Enables users to view the current state of the world as a whole.

 Why the name Geoscoping?